See How Payday Loans May Hurt Your Credit Score

 A personal loan may sound appealing when you need fast funds, but certain factors make them a less-than-ideal option.

 High interest rates.
 The Federal Trade Commission acknowledges that a personal loan can help cover expenses, but warns that they’re mostly unsecured loans.
 A secured loan requires collateral like a house or a car, but an unsecured loan doesn’t.
-Unsecured loans may have a higher interest rate than a secured loan due to the lack of collateral, which causes lenders to see them as riskier than a secured loan, according to USA.gov.
+Unsecured loans may have a higher interest rate than a secured loan due to the lack of collateral, which causes lenders to see them as riskier than a secured loan.

 Short repayment terms.
 While personal loan repayment terms vary in length, beware of choosing a loan with a repayment term that you can’t meet.
 The Online Lenders Alliance found that the number of installment loans with terms of three to 12 months is increasing.